malekzitouni/Prompt-Engineering/README.md

 RAG both largely eliminates the constraints placed on us in prompt engineering from token limits, and also provides a powerful mechanism to make the model aware of information that it may not have been initially trained on.

 At the time of writing this, the DLI is developing a comprehensive course on building RAG systems.
 Keep an eye on the DLI catalog for the release of this course towards the beginning of 2024.

+[LangChain](https://python.langchain.com/docs/get_started/introduction) is a framework for developing applications powered by large language models.
+Free and open source, LangChain ships with an ever-increasing collection of modules and components for working with LLMs.
 ```

 You can now update your README file with this content.